If you’re creating art in a digital medium, having a digital drawing app is a must.

 Don't need the photo editing tools?
 Hide them to keep your most essential tools at your fingertips.
 You can also restrict the app from making accidental strokes or functions through the convenient Pencil Only mode.
 Once you're ready to use gestures again, just tap the icon to deactivate it.

 If you choose to upgrade, you'll have a large library of hundreds of assets available to expand your creativity.
-And, for a one-time purchase, you can say goodbye to any limitations to layer count, canvas size, and more.
+And, for a one-time purchase, you can say goodbye to any limitations on layer count, canvas size, and more.

 Coolest features

-• Brush favorites menu.
-Have your most used brushes ready to use in an easy-to-access favorites panel.
+- Brush favorites menu.
+Have your most-used brushes ready to use in an easy-to-access favorites panel.

-• Frame-by-frame animation.
-Add elements to your document to create animations that you can playback and preview.
+- Frame-by-frame animation.
+Add elements to your document to create animations that you can play back and preview.

-• Light photo editing features.
+- Light photo editing features.
 You'll be able to manipulate and retouch photos with tools like burn and clone.

 Main limitations

-• Limited export formats for free users.
+- Limited export formats for free users.
 You can only export to JPG if you're a free user, and you can't export animations at all.

-• Limited document size for free users.
+- Limited document size for free users.
 To enable large canvas sizes and resolutions, you'll have to upgrade.

 Important details

-• App type: Pixel-based.
+- App type: Pixel-based.

-• Pricing: Free, $9.99/year or $39.99/one-time for premium features.
+- Pricing: Free, $6.99/year or $29.99/one-time for premium features.

-• Compatibility: iOS, Mac.
+- Compatibility: iOS, Mac.

-• Links: Download app | View website.
+- Links: Download app | View website.

 Inspire Pro for iPad